Mehtrick/bjoern/README.md

 ## Specification

 The specification is yaml based.
+Bjoern uses the .zgr file extension to determine the specification files.
 You will find the typical BDD keywords in it

+`example.zgr`
 ```yaml
 Feature: Test Foo
 Background: